The Singleton

 "They're the same."

-"They are different people.
-Different preferences, different personalities, different everything you care about as a father.
+*They are different people.
+Different preferences, different fights, different everything you care about as a father.
 But at the deepest layer the platform uses for identity, they share a key.
 The platform does not think of them as twins.
-The platform thinks of them as a single entity running on two distinct bodies."
+It does not think of them as siblings.
+It cannot tell them apart at all.
+It thinks of them as a single entity running on two bodies.*

-"Can you feel the difference between them."
+*Can you feel the difference between them.*

-Ella had then started screaming.
+Then Nora had started screaming.

-Lucy had not skinned her knee.
+Iris had not skinned her knee.

-"Show me the rest of the audit."
+"Show me the rest."

 "Show me."